Roknolmolk Mosque: Architecture

 Made out of bricks, the mosque has two doors and an entrance gate decorated with flower designs.
 The arch of the main door is approximately 9 m wide.
 There are steps for the muezzin to climb onto the roof of the prayer hall, as the mosque has no minarets.

-Behind the entrance of the mosque, there is a secluded space which leads to a room that is the mausoleum for the Shi'ite clerics who belonged to the Kalbasi family.
+Behind the entrance of the mosque, there is a secluded space that leads to a room that is the mausoleum for the Shi'ite clerics who belonged to the Kalbasi family.
 On the south side of the courtyard, there is a door that is the entrance to a water fountain.
 After passing through the main hall, a corridor connects the small court to the bigger court of the mosque.
 In the same hallway, there is a doorway on the left, which leads to a small room where the tomb of Roknolmolk himself and his wife are located.
 A wooden zarih encloses the two graves together.

 On the west of the mosque courtyard is a musalla which is for the winter season.